JCQuintas/ni18n/README.md

 ### 4. Use `loadTranslations` in your page

 To provide translations to your pages during Static Generation (SSG) or Server Side Rendering (SSR) you will need to use the `loadTranslations` function provided by `ni18n` in either your `getStaticProps` or `getServerSideProps`.

+> Note: skip this step if you want to load your translations on the client only.

 ```tsx
 // pages/index.ts